dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 In essence, a user can create RPOW tokens via the RPOW client software, which takes a proof-of-work string as generated by the Hashcash software invented by Adam Back.
-This string is signed by the user\'s private key and subsequently registered by an RPOW server, recording that this token is belonging to the user\'s public key.
-The user can then pass that token on to someone else by signing a "transfer order" to another user\'s public key.
+This string is signed by the user's private key and subsequently registered by an RPOW server, recording that this token is belonging to the user's public key.
+The user can then pass that token on to someone else by signing a "transfer order" to another user's public key.
 The server then duly registers the token as belonging to the corresponding private key.

 As is apparent by studying his writings, Hal Finney was inspired and